maxiu1/WeMos-D1-mini-Real-Time-Oled-Clock/README.md

 | D1            | SCL            |
 | D2            | SDA            |

-Following picture how RTC and OLED should be connected with Arduino.
+Following picture how RTC and OLED should be connected with WeMos D1 Mini.

 ![circuit.png](circuit.png)